Andreeew2k/andreeew2k.github.io/readme_mobile.txt

       (っ◔◡◔)っ ♥ README ♥
 ════════════ ⋆★⋆ ═════════════

-This site is a Windows XP–inspired desktop replica —
+This site is a Windows XP–
+inspired desktop replica —
-a vibecoded tribute to the glow of CRT monitors and my first steps into the world of computers.
+a vibecoded tribute to the glow of CRT monitors and my first steps into the world of CS.

 ──────────────────────────────
 FORMAL FILES